Arrovian Aggregation of Convex Preferences: Social Welfare Functions

 \citet{Arro51a} initiated the study of SWFs that satisfy two desirable properties: Pareto optimality and IIA.
 Pareto optimality prescribes that a unanimous preference of one outcome over another in the individual preferences should be reflected in the collective preference.
 Formally, an SWF $f$ satisfies \emph{Pareto optimality} if, for all $p,q\in\Delta$, $R\in\mathcal D^N$, and $f(R) = {\succ}$,

 The indifference part of Pareto optimality, which merely requires that $p \sim_i q$ for all $i\in N$ implies $p \sim q$, is usually referred to as \emph{Pareto indifference}.

 Independence of irrelevant alternatives demands that collective preferences over some feasible set of outcomes should only depend on the individual preferences over this set (and not on the preferences over outcomes outside this set).
-In our framework, we will assume that feasible sets are based on the availability of alternatives and are therefore of the form $\Delta_X$ for $X\subseteq \mathcal U$ \citep[see also][]{KaSc77b}.
-Formally, we say that an SWF $f$ satisfies \emph{independence of irrelevant alternatives (IIA)} if, for all $R,\hat R\in\mathcal D^N$ and $X\subseteq \mathcal U$,
+In our framework, we will assume that feasible sets are based on the availability of alternatives and are therefore of the form $\Delta_X$ for $X\subseteq \mathcal U$.\footnote{Strengthening IIA by allowing \emph{all} convex subsets of $\Delta$ to be feasible completely ignores the structure of $\Delta$ as the convex hull of $\mathcal{U}$ and is too demanding when paired with our other axioms.
+Since pairwise utilitarianism violates this strong notion of IIA, \Cref{thm:swf} would turn into an impossibility.
+Our notion of IIA where only faces of $\Delta$ are feasible was also used in the impossibility theorem by \citet{KaSc77b} and, in an even weaker form, in the characterization of relative utilitarianism by \citet{DhMe99a}; see \Cref{fn:ira}.} Formally, we say that an SWF $f$ satisfies \emph{independence of irrelevant alternatives (IIA)} if, for all $R,\hat R\in\mathcal D^N$ and $X\subseteq \mathcal U$,

 Any SWF that satisfies Pareto optimality and IIA will be called an \emph{Arrovian} SWF.
 Arrow has shown that, when no structure---such as convexity---is imposed on preference relations and feasible sets, every Arrovian SWF is dictatorial, i.e., there is $i\in N$ such that for all $p,q\in \Delta$, $R\in \mathcal{D}^N$, and $f(R)={\succ}$, $p \succ_i q$ implies $p \succ q$.
 Dictatorships are examples of SWFs that are extremely biased towards one agent.
 In many applications, \emph{any} differentiation between agents is unacceptable and all agents should be treated equally.
 This property is known as anonymity.
 We denote by $\Pi_N$ the set of all permutations on $N$.
 For $\pi\in\Pi_N$ and a preference profile $R\in\mathcal D^N$, $R^\pi = R \circ \pi$ is the preference profile where agents are renamed according to $\pi$.
 Then, an SWF $f$ satisfies \emph{anonymity} if, for all $R\in\mathcal D^N$ and $\pi\in\Pi_N$,